prjemian/tsooyts/docs/user_guide.md

 # SPAAC Page Display — User Guide

-The SPAAC page display system shows the current hymnal page number and congregation posture cues on a large screen so the entire congregation can follow along.
-The display is controlled by a TV remote held by a minister or acolyte.
+The SPAAC page display system shows the current page number and congregation posture cues on a large screen so the entire congregation can follow along.
+The display is controlled by a TV remote held by an altar server.

 ---